lukewyman/file-jobs/README.md

 # file-jobs #

 file-jobs is a functional scala library for creating file transfer jobs.
-By providing an easy-to-use DSL, users can mark up the flow of a job without putting too much effort into the plumbing.
-I'm still wrestling with the basic approach to this thing, but I'll probably give it a more impressive name soon.
+The approach is to use the Free Monad to abstact away file access so that file transfer jobs can be written as pure functions.

 Currently, the library only supports reading and writing files using `InputStreams`, but I'm not opposed to supporting  more intricate batch job writing in the future.

 ## Motivation ##

 This library is inspired by a recent project that I worked on professionally.
 The need was for a basic file job application to collect third party data that was published through an XML endpoint.
 The design we came up with was decidedly OOP.
 With the exception of a handful of Options and calls to map and flatMap, It really looked like an assortment of classic DAOs, with separation of concerns dealt with using OO composition.
 This project is my attempt to accomplish the same task in a purely functional way.
-Instead of creating a stand-alone app, I'm designing it as a library, complete with friendly interfaces and a DSL that others can use to quickly create file job projects.
+Instead of creating a stand-alone app, I'm designing it as a library.
+I'd like to figure out how to implement a DSL to make writing file jobs even easier.

 ## Architecture and Design ##